- What are Cognitive Enhancers or Nootropic Supplements and How do They Work? - November 10, 2022

 In South Africa, the cost of acquiring an MBA range between R100,000 and R280,000 depending on the institution, its faculty, alumni, and course contents (which combine to determine the worth of the degree).

-Whereas a Master’s degree in Engineering, MSc (Eng.), from The University of Witwatersrand, Johannesburg, costs between R79,150-R83,780 (2018-19 fees), an MBA degree from Regenesys Business School located at the heart of Sandton City in Gauteng Province costs R276,000, three times the price.
+Whereas a Master’s degree in Engineering, MSc (Eng.), from The University of Witwatersrand, Johannesburg, costs between R79,150-R83,780 (2018-19 fees), an MBA degree from Regenesys Business School located at the heart of Sandton City in Gauteng Province costs R299,000, three times the price.
+However, you can download newly reduced online fees for MBA here.

 Why; you may ask.